NBYHO/dsc-project-2-house-sales/README.md

 Perhaps linear regression is not suitable for this data set.
 Based on RSME results from cross validation, it looks like the model can predict the property value accurately however our adjusted R2 was low, the model requires more data and a more suitable regression model to be able to give clients advised on how each feature add value to the property.

 In this dataset, our categorical features are fortunately are easily converted to numerical values without using one hot encoding.
 Grade and bathrooms feature could've been converted to dummies however they were already in numerical values.
 In future cases, get_dummies function could be used.

+## For More Information

+Please review my full analysis in [my Jupyter Notebook](https://github.com/NBYHO/dsc-project-2-house-sales/blob/main/King_County_Housing_Model.ipynb) or my [presentation](https://github.com/NBYHO/dsc-project-2-house-sales/blob/main/King%20County%20Presentation.pdf).

+For any additional questions, please contact **Ngoc Ho, yen.ho993@gmail.com**

 ## Repository Structure
     .